rugendo/gallery/README.md

 # Working with Jenkins Pipeline

 ### Description
 The project involves cloning an existing repository from github.
 Connecting the cloned reository to your Mongo db.
-Deploying the project on render and then creating pipeline using jenkins.
+Deploying the project on render and creating pipeline using jenkins.

 ## How to install
 Install visual studio editor and then install thunder extensions.
 You run the provided live link on web or on thunder.